mattermost/docs/source/install/troubleshooting.rst

 Before doing this, the System Administrator needs to change their sign-in method to SSO by doing the following:

-1. Sign in to Mattermost using email and password.
+1. Sign in to Mattermost using an email and password.
 2. Go to **Account Settings** > **Security** > **Sign-in Method**.
-3. Click the "Switch" button for the sign in method you would like to use, and complete the process for switching sign-in method.
+3. Click the "Switch" button to select a sign-in method and complete the process provided.

 The System Administrator can now turn off email sign-in and still access their account.
 To avoid locking other existing users out of their accounts, it is recommended the System Administrator ask them to switch authentication methods as well.

-Locked out of System Administrator Account
+Locked Out of System Administrator Account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If the System Administrator is locked out of the system during SAML configuration process, they can set an existing account to System Administrator using `a command line tool <http://docs.mattermost.com/deployment/on-boarding.html#creating-system-administrator-account-from-commandline>`__.